Call 2002 Grays Inn

 15 year old D, rape of sister 8 years old, vulnerable witnesses and defendants, Abe evidence, Ground Rules Hearing.
 Intermediary

 D was accused of shaking her new-born baby resulting in the infant being hospitalised in intensive care for 3 days before death.
-5 medical experts were identified and.
-Instructed by Ms Cornish as junior with Leading counsel cross examining the crown’s experts.
+5 medical experts.
 D was vulnerable due to the sensitive circumstances of the case and her inability to speak fluent English.
+QC instructed.